coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 <img src="https://i.imgur.com/Cfv8eXM.png" alt="post with no comment">

 ## <a name="mile3"></a> Milestone 3: Set up a Remote Server
-Your WordPress website has only run locally in your computer so far.
+Your WordPress website has only run locally on your computer so far.
 Now, we will push the website into the web.
 To do that we will need a *domain* and a *hosting server*.
-Have I told you that you can do all of the hosting for free of charge? :)
+Have I told you that you can do all of the hostings for free of charge? :)

 ### <a name="mile31"></a> Milestone 3.1: Register a free domain
 There are many websites that give out free domains and **freenom** is one of them.